 IRS WINDOWS - Windows designated for IRS winning tickets are on all floors.
 Patrons must present a picture ID (driver's license or non-driver's state ID, federal, state, or city ID, passport, or NYRA ID).
 A second form of identification showing the patron's social security number must also be presented.

 LONGSHOTS - Boasting more than 400 large screen televisions and personal seat monitors, 270 individual handicapping carrels and 55 self service betting terminals.
 Also, features a player's and elite player's room and a full service sports bar.
-Hours of operation are 11:00am to 11:00pm, 7 days a week.
+Hours of operation are 11:00am to 11:00pm, Wednesday through Sunday.
 Admission: $5 with NYRA Bets Member Card and $10 for the general public.
 Price subject to change on special racing days.

 LOST & FOUND - Located in the security office at the north end of the Grandstand on the ground floor.